avalanche-foundation/ACPs/ACPs/118-warp-signature-request/README.md

 Author(s): Cam Schultz (https://github.com/cam-schultz)
 Discussions-To:
 Status: Proposed
-Track: Standards Track
+Track: Best Practices Track
 ```

 ## Abstract

-Proposes handling Warp signature requests from peers at the protocol level, rather than leaving it to VMs to implement.
-This will standardize the signature request interface, allowing for more flexible, VM-agnostic signature aggregation implementations.
+Proposes a standard Warp signature request AppRequest types so that Warp signatures may be requested in a VM-agnostic manner.
+To make this concrete, this standard type should be defined in AvalancheGo such that VMs can import it at the source code level.
+This will also simplify external signature aggregator implementations by allowing them to depend only on AvalancheGo for message construction, rather than individual VM codecs.

 ## Motivation